yblir/vllm-learn/docs/source/contributing/model/multimodal.md

 ## 4. Specify processing details

-Afterwards, create a subclass of {class}`~vllm2.multimodal.processing.BaseMultiModalProcessor` to fill in the missing details about HF processing.
+Afterwards, create a subclass of {class}`~vllm.multimodal.processing.BaseMultiModalProcessor` to fill in the missing details about HF processing.

 :::{seealso}